thodges314/CodingChallenge/readme.md

 It was decided that the best way to look for overlaps and where needed merge a large number of `RangeObject`s would be to add them one by one to a set, and when each object is added, to compare it with all of the existing objects and perform any required merges.
 This is an easier strategy than trying to coordinate a cross-compare of a large number of objects all at one time and means that in the future new `RangeObject`s can be quickly added to the set as they come in.

 To accomplish this task, I created `RangeSet` which extends `TreeSet`.
 I choose `TreeSet` because it implements the `SortedSet` interface and because of it's considerably faster performance than `ArrayList`.
 In order to meet the comaparability requiement for `TreeSet`, I made `RangeObject` comparable via it's lower bound, the thought being that this should be acceptable for completely non-overlapping ranges.
-In `RangeSet`, rather than overwriting the `add` method, I created a new `addRange` method.
+In `RangeSet`, rather than overriding the `add` method, I created a new `addRange` method.
 This method uses the following steps to add a `RangeObject` to the set:

 1. create a `RangeSet` called `mergeSet` which contains any entries in the existing set that the new set overlaps